Massachusetts Recruits 1,000 'Contact Tracers' To Battle COVID-19

 Massachusetts is launching an effort to reach everyone in the state who may have the coronavirus and get them tested and into isolation or treatment if needed.
 The ambitious goal is to stop — not just slow — the destructive power of COVID-19 through the tedious, yet powerful public health tool called contact tracing.

-Contact tracing starts with a call to someone who's tested positive for the coronavirus, and then follow-up with everyone that person was in close contact with — any family, friends, colleagues, or others they got closer than six feet from for more than a brief encounter.
+Contact tracing starts with a call to someone who's tested positive for the coronavirus, and then follow-up with everyone that person was in close contact with — any family, friends, colleagues, or others they got closer than six feet from for more than 15 minutes.
 Everyone on that list is interviewed about their contacts and symptoms.

 This is a routine, resource-intensive public health strategy that's been successfully used in the U.S. and around the world to contain infectious disease outbreaks — from measles to smallpox to tuberculosis to Ebola and more.